Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

 \begin{proof} The higher entry labeled by $s_{2}$ cannot be covered by an entry labeled by $s_{1}$; otherwise, we produce one of the impermissible configurations of Lemma~\ref{lem:impermissible heap configs} and violate $w$ being FC.
-Then the entry labeled by $s_{3}$ cannot be covered by an entry labeled by $s_{2}$; again, we would contradict Lemma~\ref{lem:impermissible heap configs}.
-Iterating, we see that each entry on the diagonal of the subheap labeled by $s_{j}$, for $2 \leq j \leq i-1$, can only be covered by an entry labeled by $s_{j+1}$.
+Iterating, for $2\leq j\leq i-1$, each entry on the diagonal of the subheap labeled by $s_{j}$, can only be covered by an entry labeled by $s_{j+1}$.
 If $i<n+1$, we are done since the entry labeled by $s_{i}$ cannot be covered by an entry labeled by $s_{i-1}$.
-Assume that $i=n+1$.
-If the entry labeled by $s_{n+1}$ at the top of the diagonal in the subheap is covered by an entry labeled by $s_{n}$, then by Lemma~\ref{lem:zigzag}, $w$ is of type I. If the entry labeled by $s_{n+1}$ is not covered, then we are done, as well. \end{proof}
+On the other hand, if $i=n+1$ and the entry labeled by $s_{n+1}$ at the top of the diagonal in the subheap is covered by an entry labeled by $s_{n}$, then by Lemma~\ref{lem:zigzag}, $w$ is of type I. \end{proof}

-\begin{remark} The previous lemma has versions corresponding to the southwest, northeast, and southeast corners of $H(w)$. \end{remark}
+The previous lemma has versions corresponding to the southwest, northeast, and southeast corners of $H(w)$.
 As stated earlier, the purpose of the previous three lemmas was to aid in the proof of the next important lemma.

 \begin{lemma} Let $w \in \FC(\C_{n})$.
-Suppose there exists $i$ with $1<i < n+1$ such that $H(w)$ has two consecutive occurrences of entries labeled by $s_{i}$ such that there is no entry labeled by $s_{i+1}$ occurring between them.
-Then either $w$ is of type I or the heap in Figure~\ref{Fig056} is a convex subheap of $H(w)$ and there are no other occurrences of entries labeled by $s_{1}, s_{2}, \dots, s_{i}$ in $H(w)$. \end{lemma}
+If $1<i < n+1$ such that $H(w)$ has two consecutive occurrences of entries labeled by $s_{i}$ and there is no entry labeled by $s_{i+1}$ occurring between them, then either $w$ is of type I or the heap in Figure~\ref{fig:main zigzag lemma 1} is a convex subheap of $H(w)$ and there are no other occurrences of entries labeled by $s_{1}, s_{2}, \dots, s_{i}$ in $H(w)$. \end{lemma}